What is Dupuytren’s disease?

 Post-operative hand therapy and specific exercises will ensure that you make a good recovery and minimise the scar tissue.
 This is very important as healing scar tissue can also make the fingers contract again.
 Once you have had surgery or injection treatment you still have Dupuytren’s disease and therefore there is always a chance of the contracture recurring.

-It can take some time for your hand to settle down after surgery, especially if you had a fasciotomy.
+It can take some time for your hand to settle down after surgery.
 The scars can be fairly thick at first.